powerfulweb-sites/marlenek.com.au/content/treatments/needling/index.md

       text: Skin Needling / Micro Needling
       amount: 180
 ---
-## What is Skin needling / micro needling
+## What is Skin needling / Micro Needling

 Skin needling is Collagen induction therapy .
 Which means it is generating new collagen , for smoother younger firmer looking skin.
 Other benefits for skin needling are.

 * Acne scaring
 * Shrinks pores
 * Pigmentation
 * Sun spots
 * Reduces fine Lines and wrinkles

 ## How many treatments for Skin Needling/Micro Needling